Manaslu Circuit Trek

 01

-Greetings at Kathmandu Airport and Transfer to hotel.
+Day 01: Greetings at Kathmandu Airport and Transfer to hotel.

 02

-A full day sightseeing tour of Kathmandu, the capital valley & Permit Making day.
+Day 02: A full day sightseeing tour of Kathmandu, the capital valley & Permit Making day.

 03

-Kathmandu Drive to Arughat
+Day 03: Kathmandu Drive to Arughat

 04

-Machha Khola to Doban
+Day 04: Machha Khola to Doban

 The path climbs behind a rocky outcrop.
-The trail makes some minor ups and downs.
-We are dropping down to the riverbank of LabuBesi and climbing about 110m over a side ridge to bring you to Maccha Khola village (900m).
-From here we will cross the small stream to reach Khorlabesi and climb over a small hill, make another steep climb, and the route reaches Tatopani (930m), which means ‘hot water.’
+The Manaslu Circuit trek trail has some minor ups and downs.
+We are dropping down to the riverbank of LabuBesi.
+We climb about 110m over a side ridge to bring you to Maccha Khola village (900m).

 05

-Doban trek to Jagat
+Day 05: Doban trek to Jagat

-We will cross the small bridge over Doban Khola, from here we have a flat route first, and after we climb on a rugged rocky trail to Duman.
+We will cross the small bridge over Doban Khola.
+From here, we have a flat route first, and after, we climb on a rugged rocky trail to Duman.

 06

-Jagat trekking to Ngyak Bensi
+Day 06: Jagat trekking to Ngyak Bensi

 07

-Ngyak Beshi trekking to Ghap
+Day 07: Ngyak Beshi trekking to Ghap

-Today on starting, we are walking down to the grassland dotted with tall pine trees.
-The trek takes us through a heavily forested area in a narrow valley and finally widens, offering a pleasant walk through bamboo forest and a collection of rock as we reach the little settlement of Deng (1800m).
+Today, at the start of the Manaslu Circuit trek, we walk down to the grassland with tall pine trees.
+The trek takes us through a heavily forested area in a narrow valley.

-After we cross the Budhi Gandaki River, the trail climbs to Rana (1980m).
-Walking along with some local houses and the trail climbs high above the river and drops into the Sringi Valley.
-The path makes further ups and down through the forest, giving us views of the Manaslu Massif before reaching Ghap.
+We will walk along with some local houses.
+The trail climbs high above the river and drops into the Sringi Valley.
+The path continues ups and downs through the forest, giving us views of the Manaslu Massif before reaching Ghap.

 08

-Ghap trekking to Namrung
+Day 08: Ghap trekking to Namrung

-Today while we are trekking we Pass a few houses and three streams in a forest of big fir alive with birds, including Danphe (national bird of Nepal).
-We are climbing a bit long in the bamboo and rhododendron forests crossing the river several times.
-We are crossing the wooden bridge over Budi Gandaki with the beautiful gorges before entering Namrung through a stone archway.
+We cross the river several times.
+We are crossing the wooden bridge over Budi Gandaki.
+We pass the beautiful gorges before entering Namrung through a stone archway.

 09

-Namrung trek to Samagaon
+Day 09: Namrung trek to Samagaon

-Today we are taking the path which moves through the inner Himalayan range enjoying mountain views of Rupina la pass.
-You can enjoy the best view of Mount Manaslu, Gorkha Himal, Dwijen Himal, Saula Himal, Lajing peak, and many other snow-capped mountains.
+Today, on our Manaslu Circuit trek, we are taking the path that moves through the inner Himalayan range.
+We enjoyed the mountain views of Rupina la Pass.
+You can enjoy the best views of Mount Manaslu, Gorkha Himal, and Dwijen Himal.

-We are walking on the forest of firs, rhododendrons, and oaks, the trail enters the carefully packed houses of Lihi (2900m) and several Buddhist villages along the way.
+You see Saula Himal, Lajing Peak, and many other snow-capped mountains.
+We are walking in the forest of firs, rhododendrons, and oaks.
+The trail enters the carefully packed houses of Lihi (2900m).

-The Tibetan culture has influenced these areas due to its proximity to Tibet, and as a result, you will find many monasteries, Chortens, and mani walls.
-Samagaon has about 150 houses, So it is surprisingly large and bustles with the energy of remote village life.
+Samagaon has about 150 houses, so it is surprisingly large and bustles with the energy of remote village life.
 From Samagaon, you can see Mt.
 Manaslu and the Kutang Himal Massif.

 10

-Rest Day in Samagaon
+Day 10: Rest Day in Samagaon

 11

-Samagaon trekking to Samdo
+Day 11: Samagaon trekking to Samdo

-from here we can enjoy the magnificent view of Mount.
+From here, we can enjoy the magnificent view of Mount.
 Manaslu, Nagdi Chuli, Samdo (Pang Phuchuli), Simnang Himal, and also Manaslu glacier.
 You can see the Manaslu icefall and several other majestic peals.
 Stay at a local guest house.

 12

-Samdo to Dharmashala/Larkya Rest house
+Day 12: Samdo to Dharmashala/Larkya Rest house

-We continue to follow its course ever upwards, surrounded by spectacular mountains from all sides.
-First, we cross the east bank of the river, we reach the last permanent settlement in the valley, which is called Sumdu. from here we cross the stream, which runs down from the Gya La (Pass), the pass to Tibet.
+We reach Sumdu, the last permanent settlement in the valley.
+From here, we cross the stream that runs down from the Gya La (Pass), the pass to Tibet.

 13

-Dharmashala to Bimtang
+Day 13: Dharmashala to Bimtang

 From here, there are tremendous views of Himlung Himal (7126m), Cheo Himal (6820m), Gyaji Kung (7030m), Kang Guru (6981m), and Annapurna II (7937m).
 Bimtang has several Mani walls and deserted houses.